-Although these cases are smaller than many other merchandisers, there are still several criteria to consider before purchasing one.
+There are several criteria to consider when purchasing a pizza display case.
 A rotating display may offer a way to keep your pizza warm evenly, but you may not want customers to serve themselves from one.
 If you want to offer grab-and-go convenience, opt for a stationary unit with heated shelves.
 You may also choose the option of having pizzas bake inside the unit while others are displayed; there are models available that can offer that capability.

 Pizza displays are designed with two rack types.
 Still or stationary merchandisers have shelves that do not spin.
 Models with rotating racks keep the merchandise turning to draw the attention of your customers and spread out heat more evenly.
 These have mechanisms that stop rotation when the door is opened.
 Spinning models use slightly more energy, but they also may furnish a more eye-catching display of the items for sale.